 In 2012, Keith started writing articles about expat life in Malaysia for International Living Magazine.

-Through travel and research, he expanded his knowledge to also cover expat opportunities in Thailand, Cambodia, and Indonesia, and currently serves as International Living’s Southeast Asia editor.
+Through travel and research, he expanded his knowledge to also cover expat opportunities in Thailand and Cambodia.

 A publisher as well as a writer